 THE NEED FOR A "NEW LOOK"

 Due to litigation between Bavarian Brewing Co. and G. Heileman Brewing Co, Bavarian agreed to rename its Bavarian's Old Style Beer in 1955.
-As briefly explained in Turnaround Efforts, Louis L. Schott, who was serving as Secretary / Treasurer, was named Marketing Director in June of 1956.
-He was charged with obtaining a new name and design for Bavarian's Old Style Beer and developing a new advertising campaign and packaging program around them.
+As briefly explained in period 9.
+Turnaround Efforts, Louis L. Schott, who was serving as Secretary/Treasurer, was named Marketing Director in June of 1956.
+He was charged with obtaining a new name and design for Bavarian's Old Style Beer and developing a new advertising campaign and packaging program around this image.
 More information about Louis is provided on the side.

 About Louis L. Schott

 Throughout this website, Will Schott's brother has been referred to as Lou and his son (Louis L.) referred to as Louis.
-This consistency will continue, but some clarification among these two men is believed warranted.
-They both actually had the same first names of Louis, and both were often called Lou.
+This consistency will continue, but a clarification between these two men is warranted at this point.
+Both actually had the same first names of Louis, and both were often called Lou.
 To differentiate these two men, Louis L. Schott was sometimes referred to as "Big Lou" since he was 6'3" in height.
 He was taller than his other family members and most of the men at the brewery back in the 1950s.
 Louis was also 42 years younger than his Uncle Lou.
-Since Louis was in charge of Bavarian's "New Look," a brief background about him follows.
+Since Louis was in charge of Bavarian's "New Look," a brief background about him is given as follows.

 SELECTING A NEW NAME & DESIGN

-From investigations provided to the design firm of Lippincott and Marguilies (L & M), it was discovered that Bavarian's had a loyal group of consumers, but that their beer was not appealing to many new beer drinkers.
-According to the research, the image for Bavarian, as depicted by its trademark and part of its name, was "old."
-The new name and design for Bavarian's beer needed to be more contemporary and colorful, while still having some connection to the past to retain their faithful and older customers.
+Research by the design firm of Lippincott and Marguilies (L & M) revealed that Bavarian's had a loyal group of consumers, but that their beer was not appealing to many new beer drinkers.
+According to their investigations, the image for Bavarian, as depicted by part of its name and trademark, was "old."
+L&M believed the new name and design for Bavarian's beer needed to be more contemporary and colorful, while still having some connection to the past to retain their faithful and older customers.
 As shown on the side, numerous designs and names were considered.
 Of these, the names and designs were narrowed to the three below; Bavarian's Star Bright Beer, Bavarian's Mellow Beer and Bavarian's Select Beer.

-In making the final selection, there may have been some historical influence in modifying the name of Bavarian's Old Style Beer.
-For those familiar with Bavarian's beer names before and shortly after Prohibition, one formerly well known brand name is Riedlin's Select Beer.
-So, the previous use of "Select" from this former name may have been a factor.
-Another influence on deciding on the new name and design, may have been the insights from some focus groups.
+In modifying the name of Bavarian's Old Style Beer, there may have been some historical precedence.
+For those familiar with Bavarian's beer names before and shortly after Prohibition, one formerly well-known brand name is Riedlin's Select Beer.
+So, the previous use of "Select" from this former name may have been a factor shaping the final decision.
+The new name and design may also have been influenced by insights from focus groups.
 Louis even asked his wife and eight-year old son which design the liked best.
-They both preferred the most colorful one with three flags.
-That happened to be what was finally determined.
-It may be doubtful they actually influenced the final decision, but they liked to think they did.
-Therefore, the new name became Bavarian's Select Beer.
-Even though the name was slightly changed, most importantly, there would be no change in the way people would still refer to the beer - as Bavarian's.
+They both preferred the most colorful one with three flags, which happened to be the one finally chosen.
+(It may be unclear they actually influenced the final decision, but they liked to think they did!)
+Perhaps due to a combination of these factors, the final name chosen was Bavarian's Select Beer.
+Even though the brand name was slightly modified, the most important part of the new name was that there would be no change in the way people commonly referred to the beer – as Bavarian's.

 In developing the design for this "select" beer, certain elements and illustrations were considered.
-The one used was an oval shape with three colorful flags, and a different symbol and meaning within each flag, as shown in the illustration above on the far right.
-The symbols included; an hour glass (for Time), a crown (for Tradition) and a hand with grain (for Skill).
-The overall contemporary design was intended to attract younger consumers, with elements connected to both quality and tradition.
-So, there were reasons to expect that most of Bavarian's older and existing customers could be retained as well.
-Further, from a design perspective, the use off three triangles was a powerful feature that drew interest to the logo.
+The final design took the form of an oval shape with three colorful flags, and a different symbol and meaning within each flag, as shown in the illustration above on the far right.
+The symbols included; an hourglass (for Time), a crown (for Tradition) and a hand with grain (for Skill).
+The contemporary, colorful design was intended to attract younger consumers, while elements connected to both quality and tradition helped to retain Bavarian's older and existing customers.
+From a design perspective, the use off three triangles was a powerful and symmetric feature that drew interest to the logo.
 Of equal importance, this new design could be used on all types of packages, displays and point-of-sale items, as well as in limited color variations.